reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

     - `adapter.getInitialState`, which can accept additional state fields like loading state
     - Prebuilt reducers for common cases, like `setAll`, `addMany`, `upsertOne`, and `removeMany`
     - `adapter.getSelectors`, which generates selectors like `selectAll` and `selectById`
+- **Redux Toolkit's `createListenerMiddleware` API is used to run reactive logic in response to dispatched actions**
+  - The listener middleware should be added to the store setup, with the right store types attached
+  - Listeners are typically defined in slice files, but may be structured other ways as well
+  - Listeners can match against individual actions, many actions, or use custom comparisons
+  - Listener effect callbacks can contain any sync or async logic
+  - The `listenerApi` object provides many methods for managing async workflows and behavior

 :::